pallavikiragi/pallavikiragi.github.io/content/portfolio/work2.md

 +++
 date = "2016-11-05T19:41:01+05:30"
-title = "New Media Design of Cyberculture in Airports" draft = false image = "img/portfolio/pallavikiragi_finalimage_01_copy.png" showonlyimage = false weight = 1
+title = "New Media and Generative Design" draft = false image = "img/portfolio/pallavikiragi_finalimage_01_copy.png"
+showonlyimage = false
+weight = 1
 +++

-The project enlightens new media design, a universal interconnected network of audio, video, and electronic text communications as a context for airport operations and management with passengers and employees, forming a paradigm of cyberculture where each aspect facilitates digital networks and social shaping technologies.
+These projects delve into generative concepts that utilize computational processes to generate a range of design options, while also considering context.
+This methodology is employed to evaluate and explore variations and experimentations within the framework of new media design, which encompasses a universal interconnected network of audio, video, and electronic text communications.

 <!--more-->

-Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.

-A small river named Duden flows by their place and supplies it with the necessary regelialia.
-It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
+### Cyberculture in Airports

+This thesis introduced me to tools and technologies in the realm of new media and computational development, the influence of each subject New media, cyberculture, and airport stakeholders.
+It served as a context for airport operations and management, involving passengers and employees, thereby forming a paradigm of cyberculture where each aspect facilitates digital networks and social shaping technologies.
+Some of the methods I followed were predominantly site visits and case studies, interviewing employees and passengers on their perspectives of travel and management.
+I also watched a documentary on one of the busiest and oldest airports, London's Heathrow which gave a lot of insights into operations and travel in and out of the airport.
+The site visits were observation visits on types of machines available, stakeholders' activity, and even booked a flight to Kochi to understand the insides of the airport.

 1. Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 2. Aliquam tincidunt mauris eu risus.